-Almost every school has them: these creeping, crawling, insidious issues that might be damaging your public image and frustrating your community members.
+Almost every school has them: these insidious issues that might be damaging your public image and frustrating your community members.
 From social media to website accessibility, there are certainly some ways you could improve your school communications this October.
 Make these changes now… before it’s too late (cue scary music).

 1. Beastly barriers